- What is Covid-19?

 - Children appear to develop less severe symptoms but can be vectors for transmission (CT scans of asymptomatic kids with Covid-19 infection show lung inflammation).
 Importantly, some studies in the UK, Italy and New York have shown a minority of children manifest in an autoimmune complication called Kawasaki Disease, which is severe inflammation of blood vessels leading to a severe prognosis.

 How does Covid-19 spread?

 - The virus can spread by symptomatic and asymptomatic patients through respiratory droplets when sneezing or coughing, or on contaminated surfaces.
-It has now been shown to be airborne for up to 12 hours, with micro-droplet spread up to 10 metres.
+It has now been shown to be airborne, with micro-droplet spread up to 10 metres.
 Covid-19 lasts up to 3 days on hard surfaces (e.g. counter tops or utensils), up to 24 hours on porous surfaces (e.g. paper or cardboard).
 There is also evidence it may be transmissible via food and stool contamination

 - Incubation (time between exposure and symptoms) is typically 5 days, but can be up to 3-4 weeks.
 If symptoms arise, mild cases recover within a few days whilst severe or critical cases may last weeks before recovery or deterioration

 - Anyone with respiratory infections needs to wear a mask and adhere to strict lock-down rules; the best way to prevent spread is to consider and treat everyone as if they have Covid-19 (universal precautions)